Developing Youth Leaders in Culture, Science and Health for 2018

-“Native Like Water", is a new initiative launched in 2015 by Intertribalyouth.org and aims to begin at the root of maritime culture.
+“Native Like Water", is an initiative launched in 2015 by Intertribalyouth.org aimed at the root of maritime culture.
 February 2015, on an invitation by the Polynesian Voyage Society’s Na Kama Kai Youth water mentorship program, 7 tribal youth, 4 mentors and 1 Elder from Southern California embarked on a visit with Native Hawaii.
 Youth and elders brought back lessons of Culture and Science to California Native Youth.

 Years ago, many Indigenous people were removed from their coastal homes and way of life.
 Loss of habitat, for any species, is the largest cause for extinction.
 ITY Founder and Director, Marc Chavez states “I strongly believe a re-introduction to ocean recreation, earth sciences, biology, and cultural research can benefit the youth and contribute, intellectually, to the university’s context on diversity”.

 Native Like Water's aim is to investigate and present the story of the maritime culture of Indigenous Southern California.
 Ocean culture has an ancient relationship to current Kumeyaay, Luiseno, Diegeno, Acjachemen, Tongva, Chumash, Cahuilla and Yuman Cultures.
 Native Like Water aims to acknowledge this story, and the natural birth privilege of ocean culture.
 "Many ancient villages are still here, nearby under the water and on islands.
 Instead of museum stories, this is a living legacy of knowledge that needs to be shared with the human family." states Chavez.